 First, add the condensed milk, the butter, and the cocoa powder in a non-stick pan in the medium heat.

 Continue stirring and cooking it so the mixture won’t burn at the bottom.
 For this, you can either use a wooden spoon or a plastic spatula.

 You can add about 2 tbsp finely grated white chocolate to the mixture for a pleasing chocolate aftertaste.

 When the mix looks more like a dough than like a batter, count three minutes and it’s done.

 Transfer the mixture from the pan to a greased plate and spread it to help cool down faster.
-Put it in the freezer for 45 minutes.
+Put it in the fridge for 1 hour.